katelaan/harrsh/README.md

 HARRSH currently supports checking (see decision procedures) and establishing (see refinement) the following properties for a given SID:

-* SAT :  Does there exists a satisfiable unfolding?
+* SAT :  Does there exist a satisfiable unfolding?
 * UNSAT :  Does there exist an unsatisfiable unfolding?
-Note that this is **not** the complement of SAT, as an SID can have both satisfiable and unsatisfiable unfoldings.
+Note that this is **not** the complement of SAT, as a predicate can have both satisfiable and unsatisfiable unfoldings.
 * EST :  Does there exist an established unfolding, i.e., an unfolding in which all variables are either allocated or equal to a free variable?
 This is often a precondition for applying other separation logic decision procedures, for example for entailment checking.
-* ACYC :      Does there exist a Weakly acyclic unfolding?
+* ACYC :      Does there exist a weakly acyclic unfolding?
 * GF :    Does there exist a garbage-free unfolding?
 * NON-EST, CYC, GARB: Complement of the above automata
 * HASPTR :            Does there exist an unfolding that allocates memory?